 I live in the Southeast, which I'm mostly convinced is the Promised Land.
 We have year-round whitewater, epic bike riding, and amazing mountain views.
-Every winter while other kayakers flocked to Chile, Peru, and Iceland, I stayed at home, content with my local creeks.
+Every winter while other kayakers flocked to Chile, Peru and New Zealand, I stayed at home, content with my local creeks.
 It was hard to justify spending money and risking bot flies when you have amazing water in your backyard.
 Last winter, however, I got to spend several weeks kayaking in Costa Rica and Ecuador, and the experience I had there has me pumped to once again explore from my boat this winter.
 Here are some of the factors motivating me to once again start budgeting and researching airplane cargo rules.

 Confidence building.
 Learning new rivers, traveling alone internationally, or punching giant holes, which are, unlike the SE, the norm in Ecuador, give you a confidence rush similar to your first combat roll.

 It's CHEAP.
 Especially if you travel to South America to kayak.
 The biggest expense you'll have is your plane ticket, and perhaps all the souvenirs you end up buying because they're so affordable.

 The whitewater is amazing.
 The quality of whitewater in other countries is just as amazing as ours.
 Whether you're looking for Class III or to step up from Class IV, there's plenty variety and options.

 You'll meet new people.
 All kinds of people from various backgrounds travel in the winter to kayak.
 When everyone returns home, you'll have new friends all over the country to visit.

 It's educational.
 Traveling to a foreign country will inspire you to learn a new language, or expose you to environmental issues you were unaware of.
 You'll learn about different cultures and history in the best way possible: by experiencing them!